ramashanker/Documentation/docs/agriculture/plants/Herbals/leaf_herbals.rst

 Basil::

-  Basil (ocimum basilicum) is a common herb used to garnish salads, pasta and many other meals to add delicious flavor.
+  Basi  l (ocimum basilicum) is a common herb used to garnish salads, pasta and many other meals to add delicious flavor.
   Health Benefits:

   Reduces stress